Easter will be here soon. These adorable and easy Bunny Cinnamon Rolls are a festive breakfast everyone will enjoy.

 These are just my tips and tricks for being successful and not getting frustrated.

-- Like I mentioned above you must use a cinnamon roll that unwraps.
+- As I mentioned above you must use a cinnamon roll that unwraps.
 It’s worth mentioning again.
 The smaller cinnamon rolls from Pillsbury do not unwrap.
 You need to use the Grands variety.

 - When you make these bunny cinnamon rolls you will lose some of the cinnamon when you unroll them.
 Not to worry, just press it back onto the dough.